What’s better, weights or calisthenics?

 So long as they are both 10kg dumbbells they could be made out of feathers and they’ll be 10kg.

 But where does bodyweight training come into this?

 Take the press up for example.
-The press up is a ‘bench press’ style pressing movement working primary the chest and triceps and the resistance is your own bodyweight.
+The press up is a ‘bench press’ style pressing movement working primarily the chest and triceps and the resistance is your own bodyweight.

 The exact resistance is not your whole bodyweight as you are supported by your legs.
 But you could work it out with some maths or roughly by placing your hands on some scales whilst in a press up position.

 A handstand press up is a simpler explanation.
-If you are not supported by the wall in a handstand press up and able to do them freely then you are effectively doing an overhead press of your whole bodyweight.
+If you are not supported by the wall in a handstand press up and able to do them freely, then you’re effectively doing an overhead press of your whole bodyweight.

-So hopefully we’ve established that your bodyweight is a form of weight that your body can use as resistance, just like any other weight like a dumbbell.
+So hopefully we’ve established that your bodyweight is a form of weight that your body can use as resistance, just like any other weight such as a dumbbell.